I am currently available for telemental health sessions (telephone, video)

 What is your availability?

-I have flexibility in scheduling and offer appointments Monday-Friday, during morning, afternoon, and evening hours.
+I have flexibility in scheduling and offer appointments Monday-Friday and currently on weekends, during morning, afternoon, and evening hours.

 What are your fees?